-CCGA and the Canadian canola industry have been working for two decades to modestly increase biofuel content and further open domestic market opportunities for canola.
+CCGA and the Canadian canola industry have been working for over two decades to modestly increase biofuel content and further open domestic market opportunities for canola.
 It is an option with benefits for the environment, farmers, and the economy.

 - Biofuels can provide a market for off-grade canola seed that may not be marketable into the food market.
 This creates a demand for seed that today may have limited sale opportunities.

-- The canola industry's crush facilities have the capacity to process 10 million tonnes of seed into oil for a variety of uses, including biofuels.
+- The canola industry's crush facilities have the capacity to process 11 million tonnes of seed into oil for a variety of uses, including biofuels.
 In 2021, a number of projects were announced that will increase capacity in Western Canada to crush approximately 16.5 million tonnes annually.